daniel de kadt

 published

 [9] State violence, party formation, and electoral accountability: The political legacy of the Marikana massacre.
-Forthcoming at the American Political Science Review.
+(2024).
+American Political Science Review, vol 118 (2).

 [8] Daughters do not affect political beliefs in a new democracy.
 (2023).
 Journal of Experimental Political Science, vol 10 (1).